AndersWik/AMSPuppeteer/README.md

 # AMS Puppet

-The AMS Puppet app will fetch all jobs from the Data/IT section from `ams.se`.
-All job ad's can be fetched and saved as json without Elasticsearch.
+The AMS Puppet app will fetch all jobs from a selected category on `ams.se`.
+The default category is Data/IT.
+All job ads can be fetched and saved as json without Elasticsearch.
 Elasticsearch is needed to export the json files.
 All example diagrams are from Kibana.

 ## Options